St George, Queensland: Education

 St Patrick's Catholic School was established by the Sisters of St Joseph of the Sacred Heart.
 The school opened on 19 February 1933.
 However, rain caused the official opening and blessing by Bishop James Byrne to be postponed to Sunday 28 May 1933.
 In 1988 the Sisters withdrew from the operation of the school and it is now under lay leadership.

-St Patrick's School is a Catholic primary (Prep-6) school for boys and girls at 36-44 Balonne Street (28.0353°S 148.5865°E).
+St Patrick's School is a Catholic primary (Preparatory to Year 6) school for boys and girls at 36–44 Balonne Street (28.0353°S 148.5865°E).
 In 2017, the school had an enrolment of 180 students with 14 teachers (12 full-time equivalent) and 12 non-teaching staff (9 full-time equivalent).

 Events

 The St George show is celebrated every year over the Labour Day long weekend (weekend of the first Monday in May).
-Everyone is encouraged to go and locals have a great time sharing stories at the bar and watching the rodeo.

 Sport

 The St George Dragons (named after the much more famous NRL team) play in the Roma District Rugby League competition.